front-end-summer19/session-2/readme.md

 ## Using CommonJS

-Before we get any further we are going to use CommonJS to organize our code.
+Before we get any further we are going to organize our code a bit.Because we are in node-land we'll use CommonJS require statements.

 ### Controllers

 Create a new folder `api` and a file inside called `recipe.controllers.js`.
 We'll export each handler and create the functions in this file one by one.
-They are just empty functions for the moment.
+They will be empty functions for the moment.

 Add the following to `recipe.controllers.js`: